 These principles include:

 Instilling hope – Group therapy is made up of members who are at different stages of group treatment for a common issue or condition.
 This created catharsis and gives people hope of recovery and better coping from seeing others in advanced treatment stages doing it.
 This way, people beginning the healing process by joining these types of groups get the will to walk the journey to recovery.

 Creating a sense of universality and cohesiveness – taking part in group therapy sessions makes it possible for one to see that their issue is not unique to them as it is common amongst many other individuals around the world.
 This creates a sense of oneness, and one feels less alone.

-Resource sharing – group members can help one another with important information pertaining to their unique issue or illness.
+Resource sharing – just like how a mastermind group works, group therapy is a place for members to help each other with important information pertaining to their unique needs.
 This makes it easier for one to access data and resources they would have otherwise missed.